Code-Institute-Submissions/mickmccann-MS4-Classic-Ford-Cars_NovResub/TESTING.md

 Ensure Django authenticates emails | Django authenticates emails.
 Image confirming the outcome of this test.
 [Allauth test 3](wireframes/allauth_test3.png) | PASS
 Ensure login system redirects back to the login redirect url in settings | Login system redirects back to the login redirect url in settings.
 The 'success' url was created to test this.
 [Allauth test 4](wireframes/allauth_test4.png) | PASS
 Ensure the appropiate categories are loaded with the correct fixtures | The appropiate categories are loaded with the correct fixtures.
 [Load data categories](wireframes/loaddata_categories.png)
+Ensure the appropiate products are loaded with the correct fixtures | The appropiate products are loaded with the correct fixtures.
+[Load data products](wireframes/loaddata_products.png)

 ---